Skip to contents

 Installation and setup

-In order to install the development version of LegATo from Github, run the following code:
+To install the development version of LegATo from Github, run the following code:

 Now we’ll load the LegATo package into our library: